toxictager/note-exe/README.md

 Windows

 Download the Windows ZIP from the latest release
-.

-Extract the ZIP.
+Extract the ZIP

 Run notes-win.exe — no setup required!

 Linux

 Download the Linux ZIP from the latest release
-.

-Extract the ZIP.
+Extract the ZIP

-Make the binary executable:
+Give the binary executable permission:

 chmod +x notes-linux